alexgabriel8/advice-generator-app-main/README.md

 - Make the page responsive
 - Have hover states for all interactive elements on the page
 - Generate a new piece of advice everytime the dice icon is clicked

+## Acknowledgements

+[Ahmed Zougari](https://www.frontendmentor.io/profile/zougari47) and [Héctor Martin Dama](https://www.frontendmentor.io/profile/HectorMartinDama) at Frontend Mentor showed me ways to fix a bug where Firefox would not generate a new piece of advice, no matter how many times you clicked on the die.